OpenBioMaps/documentation/official_docs/en/faq.rst

 Are there DOI for databases?
 ----------------------------
-Every accepted database can get DOI through the DataCite DOI Service.
+Every accepted database can get DOI through the DataCite DOI Service or an external repository.

-The OBM Consortium ask the DOI if the database is accepted and provide all the necessary information for DOI registration.

 All databases has a DOI metadata page like: